Berkmann18/EssenceJS/README.md

 Some ideas to add:
 -	Having a dynamic real-time table/update (e.g: news feeds)
--	Having more stats functions like: confidence interval, predictions, ...;
 -	Adding the 'APIs' (Download bar, loading bar, task progress list)
 -	Having the real-time chat feature as well as the console one
 -	code highlighting feature for editors.